aws-samples/serverless-patterns/.github/ISSUE_TEMPLATE/new-serverless-pattern-submission.md

 ## Language: (optional e.g. "Python", if you have a Lambda function in your example)

-## YouTube videoId (optional e.g. "VI79XQW4dIM")

 ## Framework (currently we support SAM or CDK)

-## Services from/to (e.g. "Lambda to EventBridge)
+## Services used (e.g. "Lambda to EventBridge)

-## Description (this must include a throughout explanation of the pattern together with details of IAM permissioning)
+## Description (this must include a detailed explanation of the pattern together with details of IAM permissioning)

 ## Deployment commands

 ## GitHub PR for template:

-## Payload example (e.g. Lambda event payload from source service).

 ## Additional resources (optional: link and anchor text, up to 5 resources)